 Getting a surety bond with poor credit:

 Applying for a poor credit surety bond is a fairly simple process, and it is not much different from the normal process.
-You will generally have to apply specifically under a poor credit program offered by a surety company, and that will alert the surety company to evaluate your actual creditworthiness, and to calculate a monthly premium which would be fair, given the higher risk involved.
+You will generally have to apply specifically under a poor credit program offered by a surety company, and that will alert the surety company to evaluate your actual creditworthiness and to calculate a monthly premium which would be fair, given the higher risk involved.

 In any case, you will receive a quote for the premium which has been calculated, and you will then have the option of whether or not to accept that assessment.
 If you do, you will then only have to sign a contract, pay the first premium, and you will be issued the bond that you need.
-Assuming that you regularly make your premium payments, your bad credit surety bond will remain in force for the entire agreed-upon period.
+Assuming that you regularly make your premium payments, your bond program will remain in force for the entire agreed-upon period.